The Groundwork Daily Pillars

 Self Governance Framework

 The Self Governance Framework is the internal engine.
 It defines how a person manages attention, emotion, decisions, and recovery.
-This pillar covers personal statutes, input rules, and reset systems that keep a life from drifting off course.
+As a result, it prevents drift when nobody is watching.

-• Internal rules that shape behavior when no one is watching.
+• Internal rules that shape behavior under solitude and stress.

 • Attention and input governance that protects focus.